AbhinayReddyKunduru/FarmerRegistryService/README.md

 # FarmerRegistryService
-Iam are building Farmer Registry service using Flask, python libraries and Data management using sqlite3.
+Iam building Farmer Registry service using Flask, python libraries and Data management using sqlite3.